Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Convex robust multiobjective optimization

 \subsection{Convex hull efficiency}

-To define convex hull efficiency, we use that \hbox{$f(x;s) = \Ex_{\delta(s)}[f(x;S)]$}, where $\delta(s)$ is the Dirac distribution that assigns unit probability to the random variable $S$ taking on the value $s$.
-This equality permits formulation~\eqref{robust-mco} to be expressed on the equivalent probabilistic form

-where $\Dirac$ is the set of all Dirac distributions over $\S$.
-If the optimization is required to protect not only against all Dirac distributions over $\S$, but also against their convex combinations, then the following problem is obtained:
+We use the connection between minimax robustness and probabilistic optimization to define convex hull efficiency.
+If $f$ is scalar-valued, then problem~\eqref{robust-mco} is equivalent to the following:

-where \hbox{$\allP = \conv(\Dirac)$}.
-The robust efficient solutions to this formulation satisfy the following more restrictive definition of robust efficiency with respect to~\eqref{robust-mco}: \begin{definition}[Convex hull robust Pareto efficiency] A feasible solution $x^*$ is \emph{convex hull robust Pareto efficient} (or simply \emph{convex hull efficient}) if there is no feasible $x$ such that \end{definition}
+where $\allP$ is is the set of all probability distributions over $\S$, see, e.g.,~\citet{shapiro02}.
+If $f$ is vector-valued, then problems~\eqref{robust-mco} and~\eqref{robust-exp} do not generally have the same robust efficient sets.
+The robust efficient solutions to~\eqref{robust-exp} satisfy the following more restrictive definition of robustness with respect to~\eqref{robust-mco}: \begin{definition}[Convex hull robust Pareto efficiency] A feasible solution $x^*$ to problem~\eqref{robust-mco} is \emph{convex hull robust Pareto efficient} (or simply \emph{convex hull efficient}) if there is no feasible $x$ such that \end{definition}

 Below, we formally show that the robust efficient solutions to formulation~\eqref{robust-exp} and the convex hull efficient solutions to formulation~\eqref{robust-mco} coincide.
 We also show that the convex hull efficient solutions constitute a proper subset of the robust efficient solutions in the general case, and that the two sets coincide under some special circumstances.
 The concept of convex hull efficiency is illustrated in Figure~\ref{fig-che}.